 - (1) Represents shares received in connection with annual equity portion of compensation.
-The amounts indicated represent the aggregate grant date fair value for awards of stock, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Subtopic 718-10.
-See Note 15 to the Consolidated Financial Statements included in our Annual Report on form 10-K for the year ended December 31, 2015 for a discussion of the relevant assumptions used in calculating these amounts. - (2) Mr. Goldstein resigned as a member of the Board of Directors effective June 10, 2015. - (3) Once a director has met their Minimum stock ownership requirement, they may elect to receive their annual stock grant in cash. - (4) Mr. Castner elected to resign as a director effective April 22, 2016.
+The amounts indicated represent the aggregate grant date fair value for awards of stock (including Deferred Stock Units), computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Subtopic 718-10.
+See Note 15 to the Consolidated Financial Statements included in our Annual Report on form 10-K for the year ended December 31, 2017 for a discussion of the relevant assumptions used in calculating these amounts. - (2) William Jenkins was elected to the Board of Directors on March 1, 2017.
+Dominick Zarcone was elected to the Board of Directors on December 15, 2016, effective January 1, 2017. - (3) Once directors have met their minimum stock ownership requirement, they may elect to receive their annual stock grant in cash.

-As of December 31, 2015, each individual who served as an outside director during 2015 had outstanding the following number of stock awards:
+As of December 31, 2017, each individual who served as an outside director during 2017 had outstanding the following number of stock awards: